Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - and holds for invalid or incomplete orders.

-For example, a Shopify integration may look fine in a demo but still fail in the real world if bundled SKUs, pre-orders, subscription variants, or channel-specific inventory buffers are not handled correctly.
-That is why [Shopify fulfillment](/fulfillment/shopify) is not just about plugging in an app.
-It is about making sure the storefront logic and warehouse logic are speaking the same language.
+A Shopify integration may look clean in a demo and still fail in the real world when bundled SKUs, pre-orders, subscription variants, or channel-specific inventory buffers are handled poorly.
+That is why [Shopify fulfillment](/fulfillment/shopify) involves more than plugging in an app.
+The storefront logic and the warehouse logic have to speak the same language.

 ### What Usually Breaks Here